Hello Everyone,

-Hello Everyone, I want advice from you all.
-I am working in a startup based company.
-We provide our employees CPU and Monitor for work from home.
+I want advice from all of you.
+I am working in a startup-based company.
+We provide our employees with a CPU and monitor for work from home.
 We take consent forms from them.
-What should we do more to avoid any future consequences?
+What else should we do to avoid any future consequences?

 From India